CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 - It holds the `PDOStatement` object.

-- It connects to the postgreSQL database.
+- It connects to the PostgreSQL database.

 - It carries the variables of the DSN parameters.

-/// type=MS, answer=[3,4]
+/// type=MS, answer=[3,5]

 Which statements correctly describe the code on lines 8, 9, and 10 of `student.php`?

-- The statement displays the value assigned to the `$stmt` variable.
+- The statement displays the values assigned to the `$stmt` variable.

 - The `if` statement evaluates to `true` and the statement on line 9 is executed.

-- The `if` statement evaluates to `true` and the statement on line 9 is not executed.
+- The `if` statement evaluates to `false` and the statement on line 9 is not executed.

-- The `if` statement evaluates to `true` and it displays the string `Successfully created a table.`.
+- The `if` statement evaluates to `true` and it displays the string `Unable to create a table.`.

 - The `if` statement evaluates to `false` and it displays the string `Successfully created a table.`.